lindera/lindera/lindera/README.md

 This example covers the basic usage of Lindera Analysis Framework.

 It will:
-- Apply charactor filter for Unicode normalization (NFKC)
+- Apply character filter for Unicode normalization (NFKC)
 - Tokenize the input text with IPADIC
 - Apply token filters for removing stop tags (Part-of-speech) and Japanese Katakana stem filter